Configure Projects, Groups and Permissions for Managed Self-Service

 You can use tabcmd commands for tasks such as adding or deleting a single project or group and adding users, but not for setting permissions.

 Help all of your Tableau users become good data stewards.
-The most successful Tableau organizations create Tableau user groups, have regular training sessions, and so on.
+The most successful Tableau organisations create Tableau user groups, have regular training sessions, and so on.

 For a common approach to orienting users to the site, see Dashboard-based Custom Portals.